Repton on cloud nine

 - Credit: Archant

-Repton were on cloud nine as a host of their young boxers celebrated a successful day at the London Junior/Cadet finals at Harold Hill on Sunday.
+Repton boxers were on cloud nine after winning all of their bouts at the England Junior/Cadet pre quarter finals at Earslfield on Sunday.

 You may also want to watch: